kubestellar/kubestellar/monitoring/README.md

 ```

-3. Install prometheus server, grafana and node exporter to the KCP server host using the following playbook:
+3. Install Prometheus server, grafana and node exporter to the KCP server host using the following playbook:

 ```
 - hosts: kcp-server